ScalaHosting’s webmail in SPanel provides a powerful yet easy-to-use interface to manage your incoming and outgoing emails from one platform.

 How to Create a Webmail Account?

 Under Email, click Email accounts and fill in the correct credentials on the following page.
-Generate a strong password, and save changes by clicking Create Email.
+You need to enter the account name, choose the correct domain from the drop-down menu, and then pick a strong password.
+Using the Create Email button, you’ll complete the process.

-You can see the new email in a list of created emails down the page.
-When you’re done, go back to Home and sign in.
+You can see the new email in a list of accounts at the bottom of the page.
+You can now use Webmail to access its inbox.

 How to Sign in to Webmail Through SPanel and Direct Link?

 On the webmail login page, put in your email login details you used in the step above.
-Remember to use your domain as an extension and then log in.
+Remember to use the entire email address as a username.

 You can go directly to your email inbox on the next page, change your email password, set email forwarders and email responders.